jbcodeforce/aws-studies/docs/playground/gettingstarted.md

 ## SSH to EC2

-* Get public IP address of the EC2 instanceh/
+* Get public IP address of the EC2 instance
-* Get pem certificate for the CA
+* Get pem certificate for the CA while you created the EC2 via the Key pair
-* Issue the command where the certificate is:
+* Issue the following command where the certificate is to open a SSH session

 ```sh
 ssh -i EC2key.pem ec2-user@35.91.239.193